Era Group – Consensus Indicates Potential 144.3% Upside

 Era Group with ticker code (ERA) now have 1 analysts covering the stock with the consensus suggesting a rating of ‘Hold’.
 The range between the high target price and low target price is between 15 and 15 and has a mean target at 15.
-Given that the stocks previous close was at 6.14 this would indicate that there is a potential upside of 144.3%.
-There is a 50 day moving average of 15.48 while the 200 day moving average is 6.51.
+Now with the previous closing price of 6.14 this is indicating there is a potential upside of 144.3%.
+The 50 day moving average now sits at 15.48 and the 200 day MA is 6.6.
 The company has a market capitalisation of $111m.
-Find out more information at: 0
+You can visit the company’s website by visiting: 0

 0